petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-actions.md

    No message is displayed if this field is left blank.

-   You can choose the Message Type from these options: Warning, Info, Secondary, Success, and Danger.
+   Choose the Message Type: Warning, Info, Secondary, Success, and Danger.

 Once you're done, users should be redirected to the selected URL once they click on the action button/icon.